Back

 Lets connect

-1. Lost knowledge between the ‘Requirements phase’ and the ‘Scrum phase’
+Reason 1: Lost Knowledge between the ‘Requirements phase’ and the ‘Scrum phase’

-2. Design thinking is not fully extended to the Scrum framework
+Reason 2: Design thinking is not extended to the Scrum framework

-When testing is not prioritized within the same sprint, a compounding effect occurs.
-As sprints progress, a massive backlog of tests accumulates, resulting in many defects towards the release.
-This vicious cycle forces teams to either compromise on testing scope or extend timelines.
+When testing is not prioritized within the same sprint, a big backlog of tests gathers.
+Due to this, many defects are discovered late in the release cycle.
+This multiplying effect forces teams to either compromise on testing scope or extend timelines.
 We have observed this issue across our clients and prospects.

-4. Testing within the same SPRINT – a big challenge
+Reason 4: Testing in the same sprint is a big challenge

 Want to simplify continuous testing with AI-powered Automation?